How should we score athletes and candidates: geometric scoring rules: A ranking paradox

-Now, social choice theory is prone to colourful nomenclature, so it is important to underline that the characteristic feature of dictatorship is not jackboots and moustaches, but that all decisions stem from a single individual.
+The characteristic feature of dictatorship is that all decisions stem from a single individual.
 In the case of a sporting competition, this could be the case where the first $n-1$ races are treated as warm-ups or friendly races, and only the finals $R_n$ contributes to the final ranking $R$.
-This is not necessarily an absurd ranking system, but it will not do if we want to keep viewers interested over the course of the event, rather than just the finals.
+This is not necessarily an absurd ranking system, but it will not do if we want to keep viewers interested over the course of the championship, rather than just the finals.
 We need to relax independence.\footnote{The approach in this paper is axiomatic.
 We want a ranking rule that always satisfies a certain notion of independence, and mathematical impossibilities force us to relax the notion until it is weak enough to be compatible with other desirable properties.
 This is not the only way to approach the problem.
-For example, we might accept that we cannot have independence all of the time, and instead look for a rule that will satisfy independence most of the time.
-In that framework \citet{Gehrlein1982} show that under the impartial culture assumption (i.e. when all rankings are equally probable), the scoring rule most likely to select the same winner before and after a random candidate is deleted is Borda.}
+For example, we might accept that we cannot have independence all of the time, and instead look for a rule that will satisfy independence most of the time. \citet[theorem~1]{Gehrlein1982}, in that framework, show that under the impartial culture assumption (i.e. when all rankings are equally probable), the scoring rule most likely to select the same winner before and after a random candidate is deleted is Borda.}

 A weaker independence condition we may consider is \textbf{independence of winners/losers}.\footnote{Independence of winners/losers is also known as local stability \citep{Young88} and local independence of irrelevant alternatives.
 Independence of losers is also known as independence of bottom alternatives \citep{FreemanBrillConitzer14}.} As the name suggests, this is the condition that if we disqualify the top or the bottom athlete in the final ranking $R$, the remainder of the ranking remains unchanged.
 This could be a pressing issue if the winner is accused of doping, and a rule that satisfies this condition will guarantee that the cup is given to the runner up without requiring a retallying of the total scores.
 In the case of the loser, there is the additional concern that it is a lot easier to add a loser to a race than a winner, and if the authors were to take their skis off the shelf and lose ingloriously in the next Biathlon, one would hope that the standing of the real competitors would remain unaffected.